qMRLab/qMRLab/docs/source/known-issues.rst

 -------------------------------------------------------------------------------
 Due to security updates in OSX release 10.15 (macOS Catalina), the `Gatekeeper` may flag `*.mex*` files in qMRLab as unsafe and quarantine them.
-In this case, you won't be able to start qMRLab and be prompted the following error:
+In this case, you won't be able to start qMRLab and the following error will appear:

 .. warning::
     **filename.mexmaci64 cannot be opened because the developer cannot be verified.**